Etrunon/PSOMapExploration/README.md

 	--map-gen-settings ./maps/bio-map-gen-settings.json
 ```

-This will create a new map with as name `map_<current_timestamp>.png` in the `data/example` folder.
+This will create a new map in the `data/example` folder with a name in the format `map_<current_timestamp>.png`.

-Parameter `map-preview-scale` manage the scale with 1 meaning 1 meter per pixel.
+Parameter `map-preview-scale` manages the scale (1 means 1 meter per pixel).

-Other generation parameters are tunable in the `json` settings file.
+Other parameters are tunable in the `json` settings file.